Jorge Barcellos

-Jorge Luiz Barcellos Martins (born 17 April 1967) is a Brazilian football manager.
+Jorge Luiz Barcellos Martins (born 17 April 1967) is a Brazilian football coach, currently the head coach of Internacional women's team.

 Career

 Barcellos was the head coach of the Brazil women's national team at the 2007 FIFA Women's World Cup, 2008 Summer Olympics and 2012 Summer Olympics.
 He was appointed as head coach of Saint Louis Athletica on 26 August 2008, remaining in his role until the team's folding in May 2010.

 Personal life

 Barcellos was born in Nova Iguaçu, Brazil, in the municipality now known as Japeri.